jchen0506/molssi_doc_theme/docs/index.rst

     .. grid-item-card::  User Guide
       :margin: 0 3 0 0

-      An in-depth guide for users
+      How to organize your project using the Diataxis Framework.

-      .. button-link:: ./user_guide.html
+      .. button-link:: ./user_guide/index.html
          :color: primary
          :expand: